 Step 3: Timeless 20% Vitamin C + E Ferulic Serum (~$25)

-The Duke University-validated antioxidant trio (L-ascorbic acid + vitamin E + ferulic acid) at a price point that beats Skinceuticals and Paula's Choice by $50-$120.
+The L-ascorbic acid + vitamin E + ferulic acid format at a price point that beats Skinceuticals and Paula's Choice by $50-$120.
 Apply 3-4 drops in the AM after niacinamide, before moisturizer and SPF.
-Vitamin C neutralizes UV-induced free radicals when applied under sunscreen, making this the most impactful AM add-on for long-term skin quality.
+Vitamin C adds antioxidant support under sunscreen and can help skin look brighter over time.
 Store in a dark location; replace every 3 months once opened.

 Check Price on Amazon